rdpoor/mu/README.md

 * 2014-05-01: Created MixNStream that takes an arbitrary number of inputs to sum.
 Created ut_mix_n_stream and debugged class.
 Wrote a fun little musical bit mune10, reminiscent of Steve Reich's Violin Phase.
+Factored MultiStream out of MixNStream to provide generalized N-source stream support.
+Deleted MixStream.
+Renamed MixNStream to AddStream.
+Created MultiplyStream.

 * 2014-05-01: Replaced Stream::frameCount() with Stream::getStart(),
 Stream::getEnd() and Stream::getDuration(), all measured in Ticks.